 - 1. There will be NO make-up exams for a missed unit exam.
-Since the final exam is comprehensive (meaning it covers the entire course), the final exam grade will be substituted for the first missed unit exam grade only.
-Should any additional unit exam be missed, a grade of "0" will be recorded. - 2.
-No exams will be given prior to the originally scheduled exam. - 3.
-If an exam is missed for COVID.
-See Student Handbook for COVID Policies.
+Since the final exam is comprehensive (meaning that it covers the entire course), the final exam grade will be substituted for the FIRST missed unit exam grade only.
+Should any additional unit exam be missed, a grade of "0" will be recorded.
+There is no make-up exam for the Final Exam. - 2.
+No exams will be given prior to the originally scheduled exam.